What to know about selling your home in retirement

 You could enjoy less financial stress in your retirement years.
 Even better?
 You won’t have the hassles of purging, packing up, dealing with moving companies, or jumping into a frothy real estate market.

-To learn more, contact a mortgage specialist today.
+To learn more, find an advisor today.

 ...